 November 14, 2021

 Thank you for all the assistance you have provided me during my job search.

 I appreciate the information and advice you have given, as well as the connections you have shared with me.
 Your expertise and help have been invaluable during this process.

 Again, thank you so much.
 I sincerely appreciate your generosity.
 Please let me know if I can ever be of assistance to you.

 There are three basic options for how to send a thank-you letter.
 Here’s what you should know about each one:

 - A thank-you card: One other option is to mail a thank-you card.
-Use nice stationary or a thank-you card, and your best handwriting.
+Use nice stationery or a card, and your best handwriting.
 This is a more personal option.
 Sending a handwritten thank-you note is more common in some industries, such as nonprofit and publishing, than in others.
-Use your best judgment if a handwritten note will be well received.
+Use your best judgment whether a handwritten note will be well received.
 Remember to proofread carefully.
 It can be helpful to type and spellcheck your note first and then hand copy it onto your notecard.